zoomix/ionic_feeder/README.md

 * Scrolling "time between feedings" gets reset.
 Use something clever here. (bug)
 * Are you sure you want to delete.
 * Resyncing doesnt reset previous day. (should clear anything up to that date.) (bug)
+* Move resync to model and do callbacks

 ##Used plugins